barakbbn/WpfMart/README.md

 * By default values[1] is the lower bound of the range and values[2] is the upper bound of the range.

 > The converter is very similar to [InRangeConverter](*inrangeconverter)
-> execpt that the lower/upper bounds are provided using `Binding` inside a `MultiBinding`.
+> except that the lower/upper bounds are provided using `Binding` inside a `MultiBinding`.

 ```xml
 <TextBlock Text="{Binding MeasuredValue}" >